edbzn/blog/content/blog/vuejs-mixins-are-broken/index.md

 Note that everything related to composition is just an addition to the Vue API, which means that you can incrementally build with the Composition API.

-After the library gets correctly installed we can create **reusable chunks of code also known as hooks**.
+After the library gets correctly installed we can create **reusable chunks of code** as the following.

 ```js
 import { ref, onMounted } from '@vue/composition-api';